QiujieDong/NeurCADRecon/README.md

 **This repository is the official PyTorch implementation of our paper,  *NeurCADRecon: Neural Representation for Reconstructing CAD Surfaces by Enforcing Zero Gaussian Curvature*.**

+**This code is based on the SIREN, we also provide the implementation based on the IGR: [NeurCADRecon-IGR](https://github.com/QiujieDong/NeurCADRecon_IGR)**

 <img src='./assets/teaser.png'>

 ## News